Secondary Market Trading Guide

 Step 4: Your Order is Live

 Your sell order now appears in the order book (red side).
 Other traders can see it and buy from you.
+Your tokens are now in the contract's escrow until the order resolves.

 Step 5: Wait for a Match